Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/02_Getting_Started_with_Obsidian.md

 ### Markdown Syntax

 - **Headings**: Use `#` for headings.
 For example, `# Heading 1`, `## Heading 2`, up to `###### Heading 6`.
+	Note: There must be a space between `#` and the beginning of the title.
+Otherwise a tag is created instead of a header.
 - **Bold and Italics**: Use `*` or `_` for emphasis.
 For example, `*italic*` or `_italic_`, and `**bold**` or `__bold__`.
 - **Lists**: Use `-` or `*` for unordered lists, and numbers for ordered lists.
 - **Links**: Use `[text](URL)` for links.